-A doula is an experienced person who offers continuous emotional and practical support to a woman (or couple) before, during and after childbirth
+A doula is a trained professional who provides continuous emotional and practical support to a woman (or couple) before, during and after childbirth

 A doula will:

 Provide emotional, physical and practical support during pregnancy, labour and in the initial postpartum period

 Provide you with comfort measures to use during labour including breathing, relaxation, movement, positioning, massage

 Provide information on the maternity system or any queries that arise during your pregnancy and labour

 Inform you on your birth choices and options so you can make the best decisions for you and your baby

 Support your partner, enabling them to participate more comfortably and confidently

 Why have a doula?

 There are so many researched benefits to having a doula - a birth partner who is experienced in childbirth, but who is not a family member or medical professional - support you during your birth experience.